DuduSandsten/WebDKP/Readme.txt

 -----------------------------------------------
 WEB DKP ADDON
 -----------------------------------------------
-Created by ZeddZorandor of Stromscale
+Originally Created by ZeddZorandor of Stromscale

 Description:
 The webdkp addon is used together with the site